 Applying to Law School

 Many students decide to go to law school after Bowdoin.
 Most choose to take some time off before applying to law schools, but each year some seniors apply and are admitted directly to law school.
-Both current students and alums can get advice and feedback from the pre-law advisor in the Career Planning Office.
+Both current students and alums can get advice and feedback from the pre-law advisor in Career Exploration and Development.

 First & Second Year Students

 Concentrate on getting good grades.
 A high GPA will help you get into law school.
 You can major in whatever you like — here at Bowdoin, all major choices involve the kind of critical thinking, reading, writing, and analysis that will serve you well in law school.
 Bowdoin students from every major have succeeded in law school applications.
 Your choice of extracurricular activities will have little impact on how you are evaluated for law school admission, so allocate your time to those things you care about most, and make sure to leave enough time to give priority to your classes.